ebozgul/USB_Weather_Board/Arduino/Weather_Board_Rosserial/readme.txt

-Weather_Board_Rossinoerial.ino publishes ROS topic that contanins the weather board data.
+Weather_Board_rosserial.ino publishes ROS topic that contanins the weather board data.
 Note that you need rosserial to subscribe to this topic.

 Publisher Name: